czzarr/czzarr.github.com/source/_posts/2012-07-06-jenkins-in-production.markdown

 it listens).
 Make sure to enable security -I recommend matrix based security- unless you want anyone to be able to take control of your servers!
-One thing to watch out for is that you need to enable the "overall read" permission for the anonymous user, or else Jenkins won't be able to communicate with Github (pretty stupid behaviour I know, but no security issue here).
+One thing to watch out for is that you need to enable the "overall read" permission for the anonymous user, or else Jenkins won't be able to communicate with third-party services - in our case Github and Hipchat.
+Pretty stupid behaviour I know, but at least it doesn't create security holes.

 ## Build On Push To Master